Frequently Asked Questions (FAQs)

 20. What is the deadline for proposal submission?
 When will the results of the review process be announced?

-The deadline for submission is December 4, 2012.
+The deadline for submission is January 13, 2014.
 Proposals should be submitted through the PEER Science online application site no later than 11:59 PM (U.S. Eastern Standard Time) on that date.
-We expect to complete the review process and notify applicants of the outcome of their proposals in early May 2013.
+We expect to complete the review process and notify applicants of the outcome of their proposals in June 2014.
 It is anticipated that future calls for proposals will be announced at least once a year.
 Information on future deadlines and any special topical focus areas for those program cycles will be posted at http://www.nationalacademies.org/peerscience

 21. How does USAID’s PEER Science program relate to the NSF’s PIRE program?

 In addition to its regular open calls for proposals, PEER Science issued a special call for proposals in 2012 for projects involving collaboration with potential U.S. recipients of NSF Partnerships for International Research and Education (PIRE) awards.
 Future special PEER Science solicitations may be issued in conjunction with future calls for proposals under PIRE, although the potential dates are not yet known.
 For more information about the PIRE program, please review the program’s Web site (http://www.nsf.gov/funding/pgm_summ.jsp?pims_id=12819

 The number of awards is dependent on the quality of the proposals received and subject to the availability of funds.